By REBECCA SPARROW

 On the panel was author Kylie Ladd.
 Kylie’s written many posts for Mamamia, one of which was about her decision to become an egg donor.

 “Why was I doing this?
 At the most basic level, because I could.
-Our own children had taken a while to conceive; my husband’s cousin battled infertility for over a decade before giving up after she miscarried twins at six months; a number of friends had been through IVF with varying success.
 I knew the ache of empty arms, the hunger that made Rachel, Jacob’s wife, demand of God, “Give me children or I will die.”

 My husband and I had been lucky.
 I had a bad case of endometriosis, but it was diagnosed and then treated.
 The drugs had done their thing and in due course a son and then a daughter had arrived, whole, vibrant, impossibly perfect.
 Now though I had no more need of my eggs.
 Month after month the supply ebbed away, the clock ran down.
 It seemed such a waste.
 I’d given blood since my teens, was on the organ donor registry.
 Why not offer these also?

 Egg donors are hard to find, and under Australian law cannot be paid for their services.
 Though already in my mid-thirties, and with my eggs thus at the outer limits of their viability I was quickly snapped up.
 Detailed investigations ensued: my current health, my medical history, my genetic makeup.